 Frs.
 Timothy, Santo and Mietek were assigned together at the parish and resided in the Most Holy Trinity Friary until August of 2014

 After the creation of the Our Lady of the Angels Province in May of 2014, and the Friars’ Chapter that year, the staff of our parish changed.
-At the curent time, Fr.
-Pedro DeOliveira, Fr.
+Fr.
+Pedro DeOliveira, +Fr.
 Justin Biase and Fr.
-Mietek became the newest members of the staff of parish friars.
+Mietek Wilk became the newest members of the staff of parish friars until August 2018.
+Fr.
+José Guadalupe Matus, Fr.
+Gabriel Scasino and Fr.
+Tomasz Ryba became the newest members of the staff of parish friars until August 2019.
+At the current time, Fr.
+Raphael Zwolenkiewicz, Fr.
+Tomasz Ryba and Fr.
+Nader Ata are the new members of the staff of parish friars.

 Friars Who Have Lived at Trinity

 The following friars have ministered and/or lived at Most Holy Trinity since the community first arrived in 1981 (in the order they came):